101 Cooking For Two

 • Prep a 9 by 13 inch casserole dish with a coat of butter.

-• Add about ⅓ of the potatoes—top with ⅓ of the ham, ½ cup of shredded cheese, and ⅓ of the sauce.
-Repeat two more times, but with the top layer, add the cheese last and double to a full cup.
+• Add about ā…“ of the sliced potatoes, top with ā…“ of the ham, ½ cup of shredded cheese, and ā…“ of the sauce.
+Repeat twice, but with the top layer, add the cheese last and double to a full cup.

 • Cover with aluminum foil.

-casserole covered with foil
+Casserole covered with foil.

 browned scalloped potatoes and ham out of the oven